-The Jigokudani Monkey Park is the only place on Earth where the world famous hot-spring loving Japanese macaques can be found.
+The Jigokudani Monkey Park is the only place on Earth where the world-famous hot-spring loving Japanese macaques can be found.
 For decades the commonly called snow monkeys have been the subject of fascination from scientists, documentarians and curious travellers alike.
-The park is centred around a single man-made pool where the considerably large group monkeys gather in and around.
+The park is centred around a single man-made pool where the considerably large group of monkeys gather in and around.
 They descend from the high mountains and surrounding forest to sit and unwind in the warm waters of the onsen (hot-spring).
 After a long-hard day of relaxation they return to the security of the forests as the sun begins to set.

 The utterly unique collection of macaques live in large social groups, with a number of each individual age group.
 From the wise old patriarchs to mischievous juveniles and the most adorable of babies.
 The monkeys have become so accustomed to human visitors that they barely acknowledge their presence.
 They’re even comfortable enough to fearlessly run across your feet as they go about their business.

 Since the 1950s the snow monkeys have faced several threats to their native habitat due to human encroachment.
 The expansion of nearby ski resorts resulted in significant deforestation to make way for ski runs and chairlifts.
 The destruction of their habitats forced the monkeys to migrate to lower mountain ranges surrounding Jigokudani and the nearby town of Yamanouchi.